zhiyaoxie/zhiyaoxie.github.io/_pages/about.md

 * Our lab has a small number of students with enough research resources.
 Therefore, you can get hands-on supervision from the advisor during your Ph.D. study.
 This could be very helpful when starting your research.

 * HKUST is undoubtedly a top Asian university in science and engineering.
-It ranked 34 in QS World University Rankings 2022.
+Its world ranking was #34 in QS 2022, and #24 in QS 2022 Engineering & Technology.